-I, Merete Holm Brantbjerg, is trained as a psychomotor trainer - from Skolen for Kropsdynamik in 1978.
+I, Merete Holm Brantbjerg, am trained as a psychomotor trainer - from Skolen for Kropsdynamik in 1978.
 A 3,5 year long training.

 I have worked with groups and individual sessions since 1978 - first in my own company - and then from 1985-2003 in Bodynamic Institute - later called Bodynamic International.
 And then later in my own company again.

 In the Bodynamic company I was part of the group of colleagues, who developed Bodynamic Analysis - a bodyoriented psychotherapy - and offered trainings in Denmark and internationally.